microsoft/fluentui/README.md

 ## [Wiki](https://github.com/OfficeDev/office-ui-fabric-react/wiki)

-The bulk of documentation is available on the [wiki](https://github.com/OfficeDev/office-ui-fabric-react/wiki).
+The bulk of the documentation is available on the [wiki](https://github.com/OfficeDev/office-ui-fabric-react/wiki).

 ## Contents